Yoctol/bottender/docs/channel-line-routing.md

 All available routes in `line` that recognize different kind of events:

-- `line` - triggers the action when receiving any LINE events.
+- `line.any` - triggers the action when receiving any LINE events.
 - `line.message` - triggers the action when receiving LINE `message` events.
 - `line.follow` - triggers the action when receiving LINE `follow` events.
 - `line.unfollow` - triggers the action when receiving LINE `unfollow` events.